UHDanke/gd_docs/bugs/area.md

 Edit Area will override other active Edit Areas only if **Duration** \> 0\.

 ## \[2.206\] Stop has no effect on Edit Area

+Stop does not work on Edit Area.
+I am not sure if this is unimplemented or a side effect of how Edit Area was implemented.

 ## \[2.206\] Area Scale / Rotate / Move visibility may break in certain situations